tabad/fusioninventory-agent-windows-installer/Readme.txt

    > .\uninstall-strawberry-perl.bat

-   Now you can load the new package and its associated files into your public repository of Strawberry Perl Packages for FusionInventory-Agent.
+   Now you can load the new package and its associated files into your public repository of Strawberry Perl Portable Edition Packages for FusionInventory Agent.
 This can be a local repository; you only have to change the 'strawberry_pepfia_url' variable of the file './Perl/Scripts/load-perl-environment'.
-For example, to leave the default directory as the default repository, you only have to do the
-following:
+For example, to leave the default directory as the default repository, you only have to do the following:

-   -declare -r strawberry_pepfia_url='https://github.com/downloads/tabad/fusioni
+   -declare -r strawberry_pepfia_url='https://sourceforge.net/projects/fiawi/fil
-    nventory-agent-windows-installer'
+    es/strawberry-perl-packages
    +declare -r strawberry_pepfia_url='file://c/.../fusioninventory-agent-windows
     -installer/Perl/Strawberry'